justlostintime/ScriptBuilder/ScriptBuilderHelp.markdown

 ## Output looks something like this

    MMain.Main.14: This is a debug line

-Please refer to manual DEBUG reference for all the details.
+Please refer to Gambas wiki DEBUG reference for all the details.

-* Ref: Gambas 3 Script Builder 2021
+* Ref: Gambas 3 Script Builder 2022
 ===================================